ematsapola2/Entertainment---Project-One/README.md

 •	Id:

-This column consists of unique Ids which are unique to each movie/ tv show.
-The Id is a unique Id created for each movie/tv show.
+A unique Id is assigned to each movie or television show in this column.

 • Original_title:

-This column consists of the movie/ tv show names which people preferred to watch or streamed the most.
+Movie/TV show names are listed in this column.

 • Original_language:

-This includes the language the movies/tv shows were originally produced.
-The table consists of different languages, in which movies were produced in.
+ Languages in which movies were produced.

 • Release_date:

-This dataset refers to the date when a movie or TV show was released to the public.
-Here we are looking at the most recent released movies/tv shows between 2019 – 2013.
+Movies and TV shows are categorized by their release date in this dataset.
+We are looking at the most recent released movies and television shows from 2019 to 2013.

 •	Popularity:

-This dataset refers to the level of public interest and engagement in a movie/tv show.
+This dataset describes the level of public interest in a movie or TV show.
+In terms of the most popular movies and television shows.
-As in which movies/tv shows were most popular.

 •	Vote_average:

-This dataset refers to the average rating given to a particular movie or TV.
-This is the average ratings for each movie/tv show. the rating is up to 10. or the highest is 10.
+This dataset shows the average rating given to a particular movie or show.
+Each movie/TV show has an average rating.
+The rating ranges from 1-10.
-How many ratings out of 10 did people give the movie while watching it.

 •	The vote_count:

-This dataset refers to the number of votes or ratings received by a particular movie, or the number of votes received by the movie/tv show based on people.
+This dataset represents the votes or ratings received by a specific movie, or the number of votes received by a movie/tv show based on the overall number of votes received.